numToStr/Comment.nvim/README.md

 ### 🗨️ Filetypes + Languages

-Most languages/filetypes have support for comments via `commentstring` but there might be a filetype that is not supported.
+Most languages/filetypes have native support for comments via `commentstring` but there might be a filetype that is not supported.
 There are two ways to enable commenting for unsupported filetypes:

 1. You can set `commentstring` for that particular filetype like the following